 For this tutorial it is not necessary to provide an external power supply to the board.
 The power will be obtained from the USB port.
-Please be aware that if you have too many devices connected to your USB port it may be shut down by windows.
+Please be aware that if you have too many devices connected to your USB port it may be shut down by Windows.
 If this happens remove some devices and try again.
-Alternatively provide an external power source taking care to ensure the correct polarity and voltage.
+Alternatively an external 5V power source can be connected at PWR1 connector taking care to ensure the correct polarity and voltage.